 Myth Weavers Dungeon Generator

-Based on Jamis Buck's original dungeon generator, its less robust than the Donjon generator but will still yield a nice-looking dungeon with room descriptions, monsters, and treasure.
+Based on Jamis Buck’s original dungeon generator, Myth Weavers is a less robust fantasy dungeon generator than Donjon but will still yield a nice-looking dungeon with room descriptions, monsters, and treasure.

 Dizzy Dragon’s Geomorphic Dungeon Adventure Generator

 Dizzy’s dungeon generator also uses art created using Dyson Logos’s dungeon art.
 It uses dungeon dressings from 1st Edition D&D (though you can disable these), encounter generators based on Moldvay Basic D&D, Moldvay/Cook Basic/Expert D&D, and Pathfinder, and customizable encounter levels.
 It creates a clean, nice-looking dungeon map, and can also be used to create overland wilderness hex maps based on D&D 1st Edition Wilderness rules.